adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Creating a second version of a module

-Now imagine that there's a cut-down version of the basket shown during checkout.
-It is titled "Order Summary" instead of "Your Basket" and users cannot remove a product.
+Now imagine that there's an *order summary* module shown during checkout.
+It it similar to the basket, in that it contains a list of products.

 ### Don't reuse

-We may be tempted to reuse the HTML and CSS because it looks similar.
-But resist this temptation, otherwise:
+We may be tempted to reuse the basket HTML template and CSS because it bares some resemblance.
+It would be wise not to do this, otherwise we'll have to add:

-* we'll need to add display logic to manage the differences.
-This is relatively hard work; and
+* display logic to manage the differences; and
-* we may need CSS overrides to acheive the two layouts using one template; and
+* CSS overrides to styles the two modules using one template.
-* the added complexity increases the chance of regression.

-Instead of trying to reuse, duplicate the module and remove the differences.
+This intertwining of modules by definition is complex.
+This complexity is hard to maintain.

-### Create two modules instead
+### Split into two modules

-In a recent project, we named the new version `.orderSummary`.
-There were similarities but some differences too.
-This was enough to make duplication a much better prospect.
+Instead create another module and name it `.orderSummary`.
+As counterintutive as it may seem, duplication is a much better prospect.

 Also, it's not really duplication.
 Duplication is copying the *same* thing.
 These two modules might *look* similar but they are not the same.

-We've encapsulated the styles to the module.
-This means we can edit the Basket without causing regression in the Order Summary.
-Our life is much easier this way.
+Keeping things separate, keeps things simple.
+Simple is the most important aspect of building reliable, scalable and maintainable software.